Table of Contents

-To put the power of CRM software (or customer relationship management dashboard software) into a living, breathing, real-world perspective, we’ll explore CRM dashboards in more detail, starting with basic definitions of such dashboards and reports while considering how you can use CRM dashboard software to your business-boosting advantage.
+To put the power of CRM software (or customer relationship management dashboard software) into a living, breathing, real-world perspective, we’ll explore CRM dashboards in more detail, review examples of CRM metrics and KPIs, and discuss how to use CRM dashboard software to your business-boosting advantage.

-What Is A CRM Dashboard?
+What Is a CRM Dashboard?

-A CRM dashboard is a centralized hub of information that presents customer relationship management data in a way that is dynamic, interactive, and offers access to a wealth of insights that can improve your consumer-facing strategies and communications.
+A CRM dashboard is a centralized hub of information that presents customer relationship management data in a way that is dynamic, and interactive, and offers access to a wealth of insights that can improve your consumer-facing strategies and communications.

 Additionally, CRM dashboard tools provide access to insights that offer a concise snapshot of your customer-driven performance and activities through a range of features and functionalities empowered by online data visualization tools.

 At its core, CRM dashboard software is a smart vessel for data analytics and business intelligence - digital innovation that hosts a wealth of insightful CRM reports.

 What Is A CRM Report?